-The Upper Valley Land Trust educates, empowers, motivates, and inspires people to support land conservation through voluntary actions.
-We forge partnerships and engage private and public support to carry out conservation transactions and encourage civic participation in conservation strategies and priorities.
+UVLT connects partners and builds private and public support to carry out conservation transactions and encourage civic participation in conservation strategies and priorities.
 We work with Upper Valley landowners to permanently conserve their land and we monitor and enforce conservation protections on permanently-conserved parcels of land.

 Our conservation transactions include donated conservation agreements and purchases, as well as land received through bequests or bought with local conservation funds.
 We conserve heritage parcels that will pass through a family for generations and we conserve properties that are in transition and presently for sale.

-As a community-based land conservancy, UVLT’s land protection priorities are shaped by the needs of the region we serve.
-We work closely with local conservation commissions, neighborhood groups, landowners and civic leaders to identify and protect our region’s most special places.
+Our land protection priorities are shaped by the needs of the region we serve.
+We work closely with local conservation commissions, neighborhood groups, landowners and civic leaders to identify and protect the region’s most special places.
 In determining which conservation projects to undertake, UVLT considers the nature of the resources to be conserved, the potential public and environmental benefits, the level of community support, as well as future stewardship obligations.

-When landowners conserve their land with UVLT, they entrust the organization with a duty of stewardship – the responsibility to defend the terms of the conservation easement in perpetuity.
+Landowners who conserve their land with UVLT entrust our organization with a duty of stewardship – the responsibility to defend the terms of the conservation easement in perpetuity.
 When an easement is signed, UVLT’s work is just beginning.
-To learn more, view the printable PDF: Our Stewardship Commitment or visit our Volunteer page to learn about ways you might help our stewardship staff.
+To learn more, view the printable PDF: Our Stewardship Commitment and visit our Volunteer page to learn about ways you can help our stewardship staff.

 Land Trusts utilize a variety of private, non-regulatory strategies to permanently protect important land resources.
 Our solutions are creative and flexible – we would be pleased to work with you to meet your land conservation goals.
 Please view this printable PDF: Selecting a Conservation Strategy to help you find the conservation approach that is right for you.